by-cx/uroboros.xyz/content/post/2017/another_disk_for_encrypted_ubuntu.md

     cryptsetup luksFormat /dev/sda1

-And select a password.
+And put there a password.
 We will use password, because this is a part of the root partition and it's not possible to unlock it with key saved into different partition.
 Not need for the key then.

-## Setup initramfs and cryptab
+## Setup initramfs and crypttab

-The initramfs is a base image of the system which boots your main system.
-It's something like recovery mode, but it's used for basic setup of your computer in initial phase of the booting process.
+The [initramfs](https://en.wikipedia.org/wiki/Initramfs) is a base image of the system which boots your main system.
+It's something like recovery mode, but it's used for basic setup of your computer in initial phase of the booting process too.
 It's saved in */boot* and it's not encrypted.
 This is the weakest spot in the whole Ubuntu encryption setup and it's not easy or even possible to solve it.
-The attacked can update your initramfs to send him a encryption key or password and then he can use it to access your data.
-But it's not theme of this post.
+The attacker can update your *initramfs* to gather the encryption key and then he can use it to access your data.
+But it's not theme for this post.

 Let's add a new line into */etc/crypttab*.
 After that, the file should look like this:

     sda5_crypt UUID=2b505a9e-a562-4018-b23a-b33c6211b512 none luks,discard
     sdb5_crypt UUID=ca4db582-f415-4fb9-b956-fc8b99447f64 none luks,discard

-The first columns contains name of the virtual block unencrypted device.
+The first column contains name of the virtual unencrypted block device.
 You can find it in */dev/mapper* if decryption setup is success.
-UUID doesn't need any explanation.
-None means no keys for this device.
-Luks is encryption type and discard pass TRIM into the backend device (SSD).
+UUID doesn't need any explanation. *None* means no keys for this device. *Luks* is encryption type and discard passes TRIM into the backend device (your SSD) and you don't need it if the drive is HDD.

 If you don't know how to find the UUID of your partitions, use *blkid*: